kilinkis/gatsby-strapi-blog-typescript/README.md

+# Blog using STRAPI as backend and GatsbyJS as front-end

-# Blog from the official documentation + gatsby image
+Blog from the official documentation + gatsby image

 TODO: add typescript